sharmajii7/sharmajii7/README.md

 🌱 Currently exploring **computational finance, distributed systems, and AI/ML frameworks**.
 🤝 Open to collaborating on **research, open-source, and innovative engineering projects**.
 📫 How to reach me: **dishitsharma3741@gmail.com**
-⚡ Fun fact: I’m a **tech enthusiast, avid reader, and aspiring innovator**, driven by the challenge of blending **mathematical rigor with practical engineering**.
 🎯 Goal: To craft impactful solutions that unite **quantitative analysis, data science, and robust software engineering**.

 ---